Zamiell/jud6s/README.md

 * All characters start with the D6 (except for Eve and Eden, as it isn't possible).
 * The Devil Rooms and Angel Rooms without pedestal items in them have been removed.
 * Judas starts with half of a red heart and half of a soul heart.
+* Judas starts with a bomb instead of 3 coins.
 * Cutscene/animation updates from the [Speed Mod](https://raw.githubusercontent.com/Zamiell/speed-mod) have been included.
 * More room variety: all rooms in the game will now appear on both easy and hard mode.
 Additionally, all non-special rooms are now equally likely to occur.
 * 4 golden chests will now spawn at the beginning of the Dark Room (instead of red chests).